-Global Ship Lease is a Republic of the Marshall Islands corporation formed on May 3, 2007 to establish a business of owning a fleet of modern containerships of diverse sizes and chartering them out under long-term, fixed-rate charters to reputable container shipping companies to generate stable cash flow.
+Global Ship Lease is a Republic of the Marshall Islands corporation formed on May 3, 2007 to establish a business of owning a fleet of modern, high quality containerships of diverse sizes and chartering them out under long-term, fixed-rate charters to reputable container shipping companies to generate stable cash flow.
 All of the vessels in its initial and contracted fleet will be time chartered to CMA CGM for terms between five and 17 years equal to a non-weighted average term of 11 years.
 Global Ship Lease intends to grow its fleet through vessel acquisitions, charter these vessels out, further increase its distributable cash flow per share and pay regular quarterly dividends to its shareholders.

 Global Ship Lease entered into an asset purchase agreement with CMA CGM and certain of its vessel-owning subsidiaries in October 2007 to acquire, inter alia, 10 secondhand vessels and two newly built vessels.
 Global Ship Lease refers to these 12 containerships collectively as its "initial fleet."
-Its initial fleet has an aggregate capacity of 36,322 TEU, had a weighted average age of 5.3 years and a non-weighted average age of 5.8 years at delivery.
+Its initial fleet has an aggregate capacity of 36,322 TEU and had a weighted average age of 5.3 years at delivery.
 The asset purchase agreement was subsequently amended in December 2007 to adjust the payment method of the purchase price.

-At the closing of the Merger, the asset purchase agreement will be further amended and enables Global Ship Lease to acquire four secondhand vessels and one newbuilding with an aggregate capacity of 29,975 TEU, a weighted average age of 3.5 years and a non-weighted average age of 3.5 years upon delivery.
+At the closing of the Merger, the asset purchase agreement will be further amended and enables Global Ship Lease to acquire four secondhand vessels and one newbuilding with an aggregate capacity of 29,975 TEU and a weighted average age of 3.5 years upon delivery.
 Global Ship Lease refers to these five vessels collectively as its "contracted fleet."
 Three of the secondhand vessels and the newbuilding are expected to be delivered in December 2008 and the other secondhand vessel is expected to be delivered in July 2009.
 In this joint proxy statement/prospectus, we refer to the asset purchase agreement, as amended in December 2007 and as anticipated to be amended at the closing of the Merger, as the asset purchase agreement.

-Upon completion of the acquisition of its initial and contracted fleet, Global Ship Lease will own a modern fleet of containerships ranging in sizes from 2,207 TEU to 10,960 TEU, with an average TEU capacity of approximately 3,900.
-Its initial and contracted fleet will have an aggregate capacity of 66,297 TEU, a weighted average age of 5.3 years and a non-weighted average age of 5.8 years upon delivery of all of its vessels, which Global Ship Lease expects to occur in July 2009.
+Upon completion of the acquisition of its initial and contracted fleet, Global Ship Lease will own a modern, high quality fleet of containerships ranging in sizes from 2,207 TEU to 10,960 TEU, with an average TEU capacity of approximately 3,900.
+Its initial and contracted fleet will have an aggregate capacity of 66,297 TEU and a weighted average age of 5.3 years upon delivery of all of its vessels, which Global Ship Lease expects to occur in July 2009.

-CMA CGM, a French corporation, is the third largest container shipping company in the world, operating a fleet of 393 ships with a total capacity of 935,975 TEU as of March 31, 2008.
+CMA CGM, a French corporation, is the third largest container shipping company in the world, operating a fleet of 383 ships with a total capacity of 913,259 TEU as of December 31, 2007.